-Incident Response is one of the fastest growing careers in the tech industry and InfoSec Institute is proud to offer a variety of training courses to help students get their foot in the door.
+Incident Response is one of the fastest growing careers in the tech industry and Infosec is proud to offer a variety of training courses to help students get their foot in the door.
 Our Incident Response and Network Fornesics provides everything you need to kick start your career in IR!

 As cyber attacks continue to increase, prospects for security jobs are high in 2017.
 The field of Incident Responder gets graded an A for future job opportunities.
 The demand is great and will continue to grow as organizations, both government and private, struggle to protect critical information.